nwasswa/nwasswa.github.io/_pages/about.md

 ---
 Nelson Wasswa

-Ugandan Technologist · Researcher · Nonprofit Leader · Champion of Change
+Ugandan Technologist · Researcher · Nonprofit Leader ·

 Nelson Wasswa is a Ugandan technologist, researcher, and nonprofit leader working at the intersection of *emerging technologies, data, public institutions, and sustainable development in Africa*.